Maison Noir Suites

 All bedrooms feature private full bathrooms with a bath and shower, while the three guest suites include individual outdoor hot showers set in lush, secluded surroundings.
 The three guest suites each include a loft bedroom where children can be accommodated, providing flexibility for families, with access to the garden and pool area.
-The two master suites each have their own TV lounge areas, and suite 5, downstairs, has its own entrance.
+The two master suites each have their own TV lounge areas and suite five, downstairs, has its own entrance.

 With direct and majestic mountain views, the light and airy Ukubona master suite takes its name from the Xhosa word meaning ‘to see’.

 This holds special meaning here: there is perhaps no better inspiration than the diversity and beauty of the surroundings that thrive just outside your window, and the new experiences you will discover.

 Inspired by the garden, the newest master suite at Maison Noir is a rich and tranquil space that invites quiet contemplation.
 Butterflies, bearded irises and delicate orchids abound in its striking botanical wallpaper.
 Isitiya has its own private entrance with parking, as well as its own enclosed garden.

 Named for the extinct plains zebra that roamed South Africa until the early 19th century, luxurious Quagga symbolizes the mystique and beauty of the region as told through historic art and literature.